Compression socks are designed to provide support to your legs and feet while also helping to reduce swelling.

 They are designed to help reduce the risk of venous insufficiency, which is caused by a weakened vein wall not being able to withstand the pressure of blood flow.

-Compression socks can also improve circulation and prevent swelling in the feet, ankles, and calves during periods of standing or sitting for long periods of time.
+They can also improve circulation and prevent swelling in the feet, ankles, and calves during periods of standing or sitting for long periods of time.

-3. Compression socks for swollen ankle
+Compression socks for swollen ankles

 Compression socks are also a good choice for swollen ankles.